GPS Trackers for People with Dementia

 Accessories and policies

-It comes in four stylish designs, and you can purchase a locking strap to make sure your loved one doesn't try to take off the watch.
+It comes in four stylish designs, and you can purchase a locking strap to prevent your loved one from trying to take the watch off.

 The Tranquil GPS Watch ships to you for free in 2 days and has a 12-month warranty plus a 30-day risk-free trial.